What to Do If My Partner Is an Alcoholic and Needs Help

 • Professional Coordination Maximizes Outcomes: Licensed clinicians, Certified Case Managers, and specialized intervention services provide essential expertise that families cannot effectively access independently, with coordinated professional engagement reducing crisis episodes and improving long-term recovery trajectories.

 Living with a partner who has alcohol use disorder creates profound challenges that extend far beyond the individual struggling with addiction.
-When you find yourself thinking "my partner is an alcoholic," you're confronting a reality that affects every aspect of your relationship and family dynamics.
+When you find yourself thinking "my partner is an alcoholic," you are confronting a reality that affects every aspect of your relationship and family dynamics.
+Research shows that 28.9 million people ages 12 and older had AUD in the past year, representing 10.2% of this age group1.
+The ripple effects touch intimate partners, children, and extended family members in ways that require both understanding and strategic response.

+Partners often experience elevated levels of depression and anxiety while navigating the complex terrain of supporting someone with AUD3.
 This approach works best when families understand that addiction operates as a family system issue rather than solely an individual problem.
 Let's explore the essential tools for recognizing when alcohol use has crossed the line from occasional concern to serious disorder requiring intervention.

 Understanding the Impact of AUD on Family Systems